zapabob/ROCm/docs/examples/machine_learning/pytorch_inception.md

 ### Inception v3 with PyTorch

 Convolution Neural Networks are forms of artificial neural networks commonly used for image processing.
 One of the core layers of such a network is the convolutional layer, which convolves the input with a weight tensor and passes the result to the next layer.
-Inception v3 [1] is an architectural development over the ImageNet competition-winning entry, AlexNet, using more profound and broader networks while attempting to meet computational and memory budgets.
+Inception v3[^inception_arch] is an architectural development over the ImageNet competition-winning entry, AlexNet, using more profound and broader networks while attempting to meet computational and memory budgets.

 The implementation uses PyTorch as a framework.
-This case study utilizes `torchvision` [2], a repository of popular datasets and model architectures, for obtaining the model. `torchvision` also provides pre-trained weights as a starting point to develop new models or fine-tune the model for a new task.
+This case study utilizes `torchvision`[^torch_vision], a repository of popular datasets and model architectures, for obtaining the model. `torchvision` also provides pre-trained weights as a starting point to develop new models or fine-tune the model for a new task.

 #### Evaluating a Pre-Trained Model

 The Inception v3 model introduces a simple image classification task with the pre-trained model.
 This does not involve training but utilizes an already pre-trained model from `torchvision`.

-This example is adapted from the PyTorch research hub page on Inception v3 [3].
+This example is adapted from the PyTorch research hub page on Inception v3[^torch_vision_inception].

 Follow these steps:

-1. Run the PyTorch ROCm-based Docker image or refer to the section [Installing PyTorch](https://docs.amd.com/bundle/ROCm-Deep-Learning-Guide-v5.4-/page/Frameworks_Installation.html#d1667e113) for setting up a PyTorch environment on ROCm.
+1. Run the PyTorch ROCm-based Docker image or refer to the section [Installing PyTorch](/how_to/pytorch_install/pytorch_install.md) for setting up a PyTorch environment on ROCm.

     ```dockerfile
     docker run -it -v $HOME:/data --cap-add=SYS_PTRACE --security-opt seccomp=unconfined --device=/dev/kfd --device=/dev/dri --group-add video --ipc=host --shm-size 8G rocm/pytorch:latest